Wayland Fertilizing Lawn Services

 Wayland’s USDA Zone 6a climate requires careful timing for fertilizer applications:

-- Early Spring (April–May): 0.5–0.7 lbs N/1,000 sq ft when grass resumes growth
+- Early Spring (April–May, soil 50–55°F): Light application (0.5–0.7 lbs N/1,000 sq ft) as grass resumes growth

-- Late Spring (late May–early June): Optional 0.5 lbs N if needed
+- Late Spring (late May–early June): Optional light application (0.5 lbs N) if needed

-- Summer (July–August): Avoid applications during heat/drought
+- Summer (July–August): Avoid applications during heat/drought stress

-- Primary Fall (September): 0.9–1.0 lbs N/1,000 sq ft for root development
+- Primary Fall (September): Most important—0.9–1.0 lbs N/1,000 sq ft for root development

 Water Quality Protection & Stormwater Management in Compliance with Wayland’s MS4 Program

-- Annual equipment calibration for uniform application
+- Calibrate equipment annually for uniform application

 Professional Application Standards, Equipment Calibration & Safety Protocols